-The World Co-operative Monitor database is built following three main strategies: 1) the integration of existing databases and other data collected by national associations, research institutes, and other organisations, 2) the use of a questionnaire to collect data directly from enterprises, and 3) online research and consultation of financial statements and annual reports.
-With respect to the first strategy, several federations and research centres have undertaken a systematic collection of economic data in order to publicise lists of the largest co-operatives at the national and sectorial levels2.
-In addition, some private companies have developed databases that gather personal and economic data about co-operative organisations from across the world.
+The World Co-operative Monitor database is built following two main strategies: 1) the integration of existing databases and other data collected by national associations, research institutes, and other organisations, and 2) the use of a questionnaire to collect data directly from enterprises.

+Euricse makes every effort to then complete the dataset through online research and consultation of financial statements and annual reports.
+With respect to the first strategy, several federations and research centres have undertaken a systematic collection of economic data in order to publicise lists of the largest co-operatives at the national and sectorial levels1.
+In addition, some private companies have developed regional databases that gather personal and economic data about co-operative organisations from across the world.
 Although the existing databases differ in terms of population coverage and economic indicators, their integration provides a good starting point for the construction of a basic list of co-operatives to which the questionnaire can be addressed.